All Tools

 12 Languages

 TypeScript, Python, Rust, Go, Java, Kotlin, C#, Swift, C++, PHP, Ruby, and Scala.
-All from declarative .scm query files.
+Language support comes from declarative .scm query files.

 See it in action

-domain-scan interfaces table showing extracted interfaces with methods across TypeScript files
+domain-scan interface explorer showing extracted interfaces and method counts across a TypeScript codebase

-domain-scan services table showing HTTP controllers with routes
+domain-scan services view showing HTTP controllers and routes extracted from source code

 CLI usage